 Over the years, many unique types of PLA filament have emerged, giving the consumer many choices:

-• Standard: First and foremost, standard PLA is the regular type of PLA prevalent in the 3D printing industry, with no unique or special features besides the basic properties of the PLA material.
+First and foremost, standard PLA is the regular type of PLA prevalent in the 3D printing industry, with no unique or special features besides the basic properties of the PLA material and the best affordability.

-• Plus: Plus and Pro are common terms in the filament business to describe a material that has been mixed with special additives to enhance its performance, usually concerning its strength.
+“Plus” and “Pro” are common terms in the filament business to describe a material that has been mixed with special additives to enhance its performance, usually concerning its strength.
 Pro PLA and PLA+ are great options if you want to print functional, real-world-use parts that will be subject to physical stresses but in a material that’s still easy to print.

-• Carbon fiber-infused: This type of PLA is another composite and, as the name suggests, is a PLA filament infused with carbon fiber particles to increase the PLA’s strength and durability while maintaining most of its ease-of-use properties.
+For even more strength, carbon fiber PLA is a composite filament that contains carbon fiber particles to increase the PLA’s strength and durability while maintaining most of its ease-of-use properties.

 Back to Contents